Astrophysical Black holes: An Explanation for the Galaxy Quenching: Astrophysical Black holes: A potentially more viable explanation

 \subsection{Some Observational Signatures}

 Maximally rotating black holes can emit energy, fueled by their rotation, which {can be} several powers of ten above the Eddington rate {for stellar-mass black holes}, the typically observed power being around $10^{43.5}$ $erg/s$, {apparently} independent of BH mass \cite{EventHorizonTelescope:2019pgp}.
 This suggests that many young massive stars turn into maximally rotating BH\cite{Chieffi13, Limongi18, Limongi20} for a short time (about $10^4$ yr for a 10 solar mass BH, $M_{BH, 1}$, with the time scales rising linearly with BH mass) period.
 For stellar mass BHs, as this energy output exceeds the Eddington luminosities by many powers of ten, their impact on the environment could be very substantial, assuming a sufficiently high star formation rate.
 This observed power matches Eddington {luminosity} only for the smallest SMBHs.
 Such estimates have been published for over 25 years (e.g., \cite{Allen:1998vt,Punsly:2011pi}).
 In such a scenario, the star forming process itself does the required quenching, via freshly created BHs, and in case the initial rotation is higher than the limit allowed for freshly formed stellar-mass BHs, the disruption caused due to the feedback would be even {more pronounced}.
 This would indicate that freshly formed stellar mass BHs are not BHs with an event horizon, but they are ABHs (which would take about $10^4$ $M_{BH, 1}$ years to be covered within an event horizon).
+Here we are referring to the ABH discussed in sec.\ref{section ltb}.
+In \cite{Allen:2024ibk}, the final structural configuration of a massive star immediately prior to its collapse and the subsequent formation of a rotating black hole is presented.
+The portion of the stellar core destined to form the black hole possesses approximately $60\%$ more angular momentum than the theoretical upper limit.
+We propose that, during the collapse, a transient naked singularity phase may occur, allowing the system to shed the excess angular momentum.
+To further assess this possibility, one would ideally investigate gravitational collapse scenarios through detailed numerical simulations and examine the quantum gravity effects expected in the vicinity of naked singularities.
+Such studies could help clarify the nature of radiation or matter that may escape from these objects and determine whether a connection with the observed galactic winds can be established.
+Previous \cite{Goswami:2005fu} work has explored quantum gravity effects near naked singularities, particularly within the framework of loop quantum gravity.
+These studies indicate that quantum corrections introduced at the final stages of gravitational collapse can generate a strong outward energy flux.
+However, these analyses have so far been limited to specific collapse models, such as those involving scalar fields, and have not yet been extended to more general astrophysically relevant matter configurations.
+At present, the absence of a complete and experimentally validated theory of quantum gravity prevents a fully rigorous investigation along these lines.
+Nevertheless, the scenario considered here may still be examined within an astrophysical context.
+In particular, one may search for possible quantum gravity signatures in the properties of these winds, which could eventually contribute to a phenomenological understanding of quantum gravity effects.